 Taking a test drive by renting an RV is an excellent idea if you are having trouble deciding what to buy.
 Many people take advantage of RV rentals each year for their first RV trip.
 I borrowed my friend’s Ford F-150, then went on Outdoorsy and rented an Airstream travel trailer for a week.
 Renting an RV is very easy, and there are many options.
 I was still very intimidated about towing anything, so trying out the towing experience before buying my Airstream was very helpful.

 RV Share is another place where you can rents many types of RVs.
 These are all from regular people just like you who are renting their RVs when that aren’t using it.

 I can still remember when the guy I rented from simply hitched up his Airstream to my tow vehicle and told us to have a wonderful trip.
 And I was like, really?
 You’re just gonna let us drive off?
 This is crazy, I thought.
 I have no idea what I’m doing.
 As my friend and I navigated down the narrow curvy streets of Sausalito and all I kept thinking was please don’t let me hit anything!
 It all felt so unwieldy and uncomfortable.

 But there in lies the fun of it all.
 The only way to make your dreams come true usually is to get way outside of your comfort zone and that I did.

 Financing your RV

 What options are available for financing your RV?
 And how are you going to pay for your trip as you travel?
-Since I bought my Airstream used, I had to come up with the full amount in cash to pay the third party seller.
+Since I bought my Airstream used, I had to come up with the total amount in cash to pay the third-party seller.